Upcoming Events.

 Poster Abstract Submission

-If you wish to submit an abstract for a poster please submit as a Word file (.docx) by the deadline of 5pm 31st July 2024 to rehabtech@nottingham.ac.uk
+If you wish to submit an abstract for a poster please submit as a Word file (.docx) by the deadline of 31st August 2024 to rehabtech@nottingham.ac.uk

 Abstracts received after this time will not be considered.
-Presenting author must register to attend the event.

 Abstract Guidelines: